How to Pass a Commercial Fire Alarm Inspection

 Achieving compliance is not a one-time event; it’s an ongoing commitment.
 NFPA codes mandate a strict schedule for Inspection, Testing, and Maintenance (ITM) to ensure your system remains in perfect working order.
 This includes annual professional inspections and periodic testing of all components.
 Neglecting regular fire alarm maintenance can lead to system failure, failed inspections, and a false sense of security.

-Integrated Safety: How Fire Alarms Connect with Other Security Systems
+How Your Fire Alarm Works with Other Building Systems

 Modern life safety goes beyond simple detection.
 Today’s Atlanta commercial alarm systems are often integrated with other building technologies for a coordinated response.
 For instance, a fire alarm can automatically: